rguignard/opencti-browser-extension/README.md

 ## Install the extension

+### Chrome browser

 1. Download latest release: [Download](https://github.com/rguignard/opencti-browser-extension/releases/download/1.2.0/opencti-browser-extension.zip)
 2. Extract zip archive
-3. Navigate to chrome://extensions in Chrome
+3. Navigate to chrome://extensions
 4. On the top right, check the checkbox for "Developer mode"
 5. Click "Load unpacked extension..."
 6. Select the directory where you extracted the archive